-EEG markers offers the best time resolution (in the range of milliseconds), whereas imaging functional markers have a better spatial resolution, but measure events occurring over minutes.
+EEG markers offers the best temporal resolution (in the range of milliseconds), whereas imaging functional markers have a better spatial resolution, but measure events occurring over minutes.

 The INSIGHT-preAD cohort offers the possibility to estimate the respective value and the diagnostic and prognostic predictive weight of each of these markers in subjects with Alzheimer's disease compared to control subjects.
 Later-on the Socrates cohort will provide data to study those biomarkers in the differential diagnosis between Alzheimer and non-Alzheimer neurodegenerative diseases.
+Research on biomarkers may also be guided by cohorts including the collection of post-mortem brain specimen (COMAJ and multi-MA).